Axis & Allies: Video games

 In 2008, Wizards of the Coast created an online version of Axis & Allies as part of their Gleemax game site.
-When Gleemax was cancelled the game found its way to the GameTable Online game site, who programmed the game for Wizards of the Coast.
+When Gleemax was cancelled, the game found its way to the GameTable Online game site, who programmed the game for Wizards of the Coast.
 The initial version was based on the 2004 Revised edition.
-In September 2010 GameTable Online has developed a new version based on the Axis & Allies: 1942 set.
-Unfortunately, Game Table Online is no longer available, as it shut down in 2015.
+In September 2010, GameTable Online developed a new version based on the Axis & Allies: 1942 set.
+Game Table Online is no longer available, as it shut down in 2015.
 Axis and Allies and many different variants can currently be played via the TripleA website.

 TripleA is an open source adaptation of Axis & Allies, available for Windows, Mac, and Linux operating systems.
 It allows users to play single player against an AI, or hot-seat against other friends in the same room.
 It allows multiplayer on an online lobby, and also over email (PBEM) and network connections.
 Originally released in 2002, TripleA is now on stable version 2.2 as of year 2020.
 Version 2.2 is able to play the major versions of Axis & Allies: Classic, Axis & Allies:Revised, Axis & Allies: 50th Anniversary Edition, Axis & Allies: Spring 1942.
 It also hosts many fan created maps, which have similar rules to Axis & Allies, but use a different setup or a different map or era altogether, for example, historical scenarios like a map based on Napoleon's conquests, Sci-Fi maps and Fantasy maps.

 In 2019, Axis & Allies 1942 Online was published by Beamdog.

 Miniature games

 In 2005, Axis & Allies Miniatures was released as the series' first foray into miniature gaming.
 This was followed up by Axis & Allies Naval Miniatures: War at Sea, with Axis & Allies Air Force Miniatures: Angels Twenty being released in October, 2011.
-There have been several additional A&A Miniatures booster releases.
+There have been several additional A&A Miniatures booster set releases.
 Currently there are 20 countries represented in A&A Miniatures.